Lutschlon/Lutschlons_EverythingCanDieAlternative/README.md

 Start the game > host a lobby > quit the lobby > check out the EverythingCanDieAlt menu or the .cfg files<br>
 If you add more enemies to your modpack you will need to host a game once more to generate their configs
 <br>
-- In the configuration UI you can make enemies killable, configure their health and despawn behaviour.
-You can enable preview images for a few selected enemies (may spoiler you!)
+- In the configuration UI you can make enemies killable, configure their health and despawn behaviour, or disable my mod for the specific enemy
+- You can enable preview images for a few selected enemies (may spoiler you!)

 ![](https://i.imgur.com/lcxxKto.png)

-- The menu can be hidden / shown with `LethalConfig` as well
+- The menu can be hidden / shown with `LethalConfig` or inside the `nwnt.EverythingCanDieAlternative.cfg` under `EnableConfigMenu`
 ____
 <details>
   <summary>Click for help for the .cfg files</summary>